Tropical Varieties for Exponential Sums: Algorithmic Complexity: The Proofs of Theorems and

 Note that we are using the BSS model over $\R$ in the preceding lemma.
-In particular, we are only counting field operations and comparisons over $\R$ (and these are the only operations needed).
-We refer the reader to the excellent texts \cite{schrijver,grotschel,gritzmann} for further background and a more leisurely exposition on linear programming.
+In particular, we are counting just field operations and comparisons over $\R$, and these are the only operations needed above.
+There are many possible choices for the underlying algorithm: For instance, the classical Simplex Algorithm (using, say, Bland's Anticycling Rule) very easily yields Lemma \ref{lemma:red}.
+Note that the assumption that $n$ be fixed is critical: As of October 2018, it is still an open problem whether Linear Programming can be done in time polynomial in {\em both} $n$ and $N$ in the BSS model over $\R$ (a.k.a.\ {\em strongly polynomial-time} in older terminology).